-The FMD details submitted in the AIIR, such as the PIN, the ANZSIC code, and the postcode, must exactly match the details submitted in the monthly FMD returns to the Department of Agriculture and Water Resources.
+The FMD details submitted in the AIIR, such as the PIN, the ANZSIC code, and the postcode, must exactly match the details submitted in the monthly FMD returns to the Department of Agriculture.

 For more information about AIIR reporting obligations, visit the

 Primary producers can use their FMDs to offset farm business loans.
 FMD Providers that have chosen to offer FMD offset account products can determine how the accounts are set up and operated, subject to them meeting legislative requirements.

 While the relevant